Livl-Corporation/livl-shell/README.md

 └── Makefile # Makefile
 ```

-## 📝 List of Insane livl-bash Commands
+## 📝 List of Insane livl-bash features

 > 💡 The livl-shell is limited to run a maximum of 3 commands in a row.